vriveraPeersyst/docs.xrplevm.org/pages/operators/getting-started/installing-the-node.md

 A containerized approach ensures that the node runs in a consistent environment, avoiding dependency issues.
 This method is highly recommended if you prefer a ready-to-run environment.

+**Important:** If the Docker image you’re using does not match the genesis file, which will not unless you are using the first docker image: [peersyst/xrp-evm-blockchain:latest](https://hub.docker.com/layers/peersyst/xrp-evm-blockchain/latest/images/sha256-de9941203bb9f199e6125e3518d9c56a8106c93211cd2840cb9b0fc7652f5416?context=explore), you must start the container in interactive mode first to complete the setup steps.
+This interactive session lets you run the [join-the-xrplevm](join-the-xrplevm.md) instructions (such as `exrpd init`, downloading the correct genesis file, configuring persistent peers, adding keys and syncing) within the container.
+Once setup is complete, you can restart the node in detached mode.

 ### Pre-requisites

 - [Docker 19+ installed](https://docs.docker.com/engine/install/).